 2. Make an Appealing Start

 You can start your presentation by asking a question or citing a fact and figure that is related to the subject of interest.
-If your presentation encompasses the application of statistics, you can start by saying something like, “How many times you have logged into your Facebook account in the past 24 hours?”
-After that, boil down your question to the fact that statistical data has an application in facebook.
+If your presentation encompasses the application of statistics, you can start by saying something like, “How many times have you logged into your Facebook account in the past 24 hours?”

 3. Kick Out Fear

 The worst enemy of your success is fear.
 The fear of failure, of people, and the fear of rejection.
-Leaders are the people of great valor.
-They won’t let failure get to heart.
-Instead, they drive the innermost of the ebullience out and strike with a new strategy to acheive success.
+Leaders are people of great valor.
+They won’t let failure get to their heart.
+Instead, they drive the innermost of the ebullience out and strike with a new strategy to achieve success.

 The woeful plight is letting in fear.
 Learning to control this predicament is important.
 Master the art of learning by reading daily.
 You’ll learn that fear is an ample enemy of your career.